 Full details and guidance about the PCC complaint process is outlined on the website of the Cleveland Police & Crime Panel (follow link)

-As of 31 August 2017, the number of complaints received against the Police and Crime Commissioner for Cleveland is FOUR.
+As of 11 September 2018, the number of complaints received against the Police and Crime Commissioner for Cleveland is FIVE.

 (Details of these complaints are held and managed solely by the Cleveland Police & Crime Panel)